Luxury sweatshirt fabric guide

 Rib cuffs and drawstrings that don't suck

-Check out Mr. Porter in the meantime, or make yourself presentable and visit the fanciest stores next to you like your career depended on it (it does).
+Coming... sometime - check out Mr. Porter in the meantime, or make yourself presentable and visit the fanciest stores next to you.